bodirsky/Food_demand_model/README.md

 and the GNU Lesser General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-* Contacts:
+Contacts:
-Susanne Rolinski and Benjamin Leon Bodirsky
+Susanne Rolinski and Benjamin Leon Bodirsky.
 Potsdam Institute for Climate Impact Research
 P.O.
 Box 60 12 03
 14412 Potsdam